You should use this application process if you:

 Transfer student admission requires:

-- 12 transferable credits for decision to be made based only on college academic record.
+- 12 transferable credits for a decision to be made based only on college academic record.

 - With fewer than 12 transferable credits, high school transcripts and test scores (SAT or ACT) are also required.